|

 using police reports, interviews between Homolka and her psychiatrist, and

 videotape of the crimes shot by the perpetrators themselves."
+On the Web site, Sellers states his reasons

+for making the movie.
 "As an artist and filmmaker, I became

 convinced that creating such a film was a worthy endeavor.
 In the end, I